 Built-in OKF schema

-schema: when no --schema, file
+set: when no --schema, file

-$schema, or config rule applies, docmeta validates against google:okf:0.1.
+$schema, or config rule applies, docmeta validates against google:okf:0.1

 | Property | Value |